Categories

 Here’s the progression I recommend to clients, based on channel revenue:

-2. £500–£2,000/month: Upgrade audio first — Shure SM7B + Cloudlifter combo pays itself back in subscribers, retention and perceived authority faster than any other single upgrade.
+2. £500–£2,000/month: upgrade audio first — the Shure SM7B + Cloudlifter combo pays itself back in subscribers, retention and perceived authority faster than any other single upgrade.

-4. £5,000+/month: Set design investment, backup gear, potentially a second camera for multi-angle editing.
+4. £5,000+/month: set design investment, backup gear, and possibly a second camera for multi-angle editing.
 Consider a dedicated editor.

 Real-World Benchmarks: What Coin Bureau-Tier Channels Actually Use